digicademy-chf/chf_bib/Documentation/EditingContent/Index.rst

 ===============

 Editors need access to the data folder in order to make changes.
-They may add and edit entries, contributors, and tags here.
+They may add and edit entries, agents, and tags here.

 TBD